Estimate Time9 min

 Overpricing vs. underpricing

-If a home is overpriced, it usually won’t sell until the price lowers, closer to what similar homes are selling for.
-Underpricing, on the other hand, can potentially have the opposite effect, as it makes the home stand out from the crowd and can spark a bidding war that drives the price over what the home is worth.
-However, many sellers aren’t comfortable with such a risky approach—so be sure to consider the pros and cons before intentionally underpricing your home.
+If a home is overpriced, it usually won’t sell until the price lowers, closer similar selling homes.
+Underpricing, on the other hand, can potentially have the opposite effect, as it makes the home stand out and can spark a bidding war that drives the price over what the home is worth.
+However, many sellers aren’t comfortable with such a risky approach, so consider the pros and cons before intentionally underpricing your home.

 Listing your home on MLS